kubevirt/kubevirt.github.io/_posts/2020-07-20-Minikube_KubeVirt_Addon.md

 pub-year: 2020
 ---

-## Deploying KubeVirt has just gotten easier!
+## Deploying KubeVirt has just gotten easier

 With the latest release (v1.12) of [minikube](https://minikube.sigs.k8s.io/docs/) we can now deploy KubeVirt with a one-liner.

 ## Deploy minikube

 <ol>
   <li>Start minikube.
 Since my host is Fedora 32 I will use --driver=kvm2 and
   I will also use --container-runtime=crio<br>